fawazahmed0/quran-videos/README.md

 ---

-This project is about publishing Quran recitation videos with subtitles in every language at youtube using [Free Quran-API](https://github.com/fawazahmed0/quran-api)
+This project is about publishing Quran recitation videos with subtitles in every language at youtube using [Free Quran-API](https://github.com/fawazahmed0/quran-api).
+Everything is done automatically by a program which will generate and upload the videos to youtube daily.